-I don’t remember what I said.
-Something about how cute he looked in pink, probably.
+I said how cute he looked in pink.
 We tried to laugh.
-Sadness and joy filled that confined space and became the sacrament of community.
+Sadness filled that confined space and became the sacrament of community.
 I prayed for him and promised I would be back next week and every other week until he was released.
 I kept that promise.
 Each week it got easier to talk to him about his life in jail and the complications that alcohol abuse had wrought in his life.

-He told me that he remembered God speaking to him through one of my sermons.
 He said, “Joe, do you remember when you preached about Samson?
 You talked about how he broke each vow one-by-one on his way to ruin.
 That each vow was like a speed bump God put into his life to cause him to slow down and consider what he was doing, but that each time he approached that speed bump he just gunned the engine and eventually he lost everything and ended up in prison.
-I heard you say all that while I was careening out of control and thought that won’t happen to me.
+I heard you say all that while I was careening out of control and thought, that won’t happen to me.
 I’m a good driver.
 Now, here I am in jail wearing a pink jumpsuit.
 I should have slowed down.”

-Here is the good news.
-There is no lie that God won’t forgive.
+Here is the good news: There is no lie that God won’t forgive.
 There is no desert that God won’t cause to bloom.
 There is no infidel’s bed that God won’t purify.
 There is no betrayal fire that God won’t exchange for a breakfast fire.
-There is no pig sty that God won’t redeem.
-There is no jail that God won’t visit.
+There is no pigsty that God won’t turn into a joyful family reunion.
+And there is no jail that God won’t visit.

 Just ask my friend in the pink jumpsuit.

 Love this, thank you for sharing.

 So good!
 Thanks Joe.